rustls/rustls/SECURITY.md

 Before reporting a security bug, make sure to:

 - Consider the threat model.
-Misconfiguration that is unlikely to be happen accidentally is unlikely to be a security bug.
+Misconfiguration that is unlikely to happen accidentally is unlikely to be a security bug.
 - If applicable, compare the behavior to other TLS implementations.
 If the behavior is consistent with other implementations, it is less likely to be a security bug.